 The smallest state of Australia, Tasmania is isolated from the mainland by the Bass Strait.
 It is an island of wonderful landscapes, rich heritage, unique wilderness and world-class food and wine.
 Life thrives without the presence of pollution!
 Tasmania is a great place for most travellers but its serenity makes it especially attractive to senior travellers.

-Pristine beaches, ancient rainforests and stunning alpine peaks; beautiful gardens, rich history and culinary delights.
+Pristine beaches, ancient rainforests and stunning alpine peaks; beautiful gardens, rich history, culinary delights and famous Australian landmarks are some of the things to see.
 Although Tasmania has so much to offer visitors of all ages, the Apple Isle’s old-fashioned charm, quaint historic villages and leisurely pace make it all the more attractive to mature travellers.

 Enjoy culture and history in Australia’s southernmost capital city.
 Salamanca Place is a delight to explore and Hobart’s waterfront has a great deal of charm.